 The tropical climate brings a dry north-east monsoon from December to March and a wet south-west monsoon from May to November.
 The waters in the south of the Maldives are cooler, but at a minimum of 75° F (24° C) you won’t be needing a dry suit.

 The atoll is one of the archipelago’s most culturally diverse, and this solitary island is only 2.8 miles (4.5km) long.
 You can easily explore it on a bike.

 Due to its distance from Malé the atoll’s dive sites are still being explored.
-There are two established sites where you can encounter the archipelago’s rarer sharks.
-On land, you can walk on a beach and collect black pebbles (unique to Fuvahmulah), surf on dramatic waves and explore a mosque made from coral stone.
+On land, you can walk along the beautiful beaches, surf dramatic waves and explore a mosque made from coral stone.

 More liveaboards are visiting the atoll, but it's not as popular a destination as other areas.
 Accommodation on the atoll is limited and mainly mid-range, but during the low season discounted rates are available.
 The limited diving on the atoll is mainly suited to advanced divers, so a split location trip may be needed.

 For an authentic experience you can set sail before sunrise and try to catch tuna; then head to the fish market with the fishermen and watch the locals arriving for the day’s catch.

 The atoll's large wave break makes it a great place for surfers.
 If you’re learning to surf, be prepared for a bumpy ride.

 In the north-east of the island are the ruins of a Buddhist stupa but little remains after unsupervised excavations for hidden treasure.